mhmodayman/NonBlockingTimer/README.md

-# NonBlockingTimer
+# NonBlockingTimer (CLASS)

-One shot and periodic timers
+# Supports One shot and periodic timers

-It supports creating multiple timers
+# Supports creating multiple timers

---> each will preserve its _tstate_lock, and ident during the execution (No memory leakage at all)
+# Each timer preserves its _tstate_lock memory location during the entire run

+# Each timer preserves its ident value during the entire run

+# No memory leakage (guaranteed)